sirrobot01/debrid-blackhole/README.md

 ### Repair Worker

 The repair worker is a simple worker that checks for missing files in the Arrs(Sonarr, Radarr, etc).
 It's particularly useful for files either deleted by the Debrid provider or files with bad symlinks.

+**Note**: If you're using zurg, set the `zurg_url` under repair config.
+This will speed up the repair process, exponentially.

 - Search for broken symlinks/files
 - Search for missing files